halloleo/laupipenv/README.md

 ## Update December 2018: `pylauvenv`

 New version activates virtual environment from within Python.
 It is called `pylauvenv` and is a Python script.
 It assumes a running Python 3.6 or up in the path and looks for the location of virtual environments in the environment variables `$WORKON_HOME`, `$VIRTUALENV_HOME` and `$VENV` (in that order).

+*Please note:* The virtual environment needs the file `activate_this.py` in the `bin` directory.
+For this create the environment with `virtualenv` or copy the  `activate_this.py` file from somewhere else in.

 ***